How to Play

 What if the story is too long?

-If the listeners decide then the storyteller could lose a point for every extra 20 seconds taken to tell the story.
+If the listeners vote with majority then the Storyteller could lose 1 point for every extra 20 seconds taken to tell the story.

 How many rounds should be played?